Blackberry & Ivy Control In Happy Valley, Troutdale, Gresham, & East Portland, OR Areas

 Himalayan blackberry should not be confused for native blackberries, or trailing blackberries, which do not grow the same way and pose no danger to existing plants.
 If you aren't sure which type of blackberry you have in your yard, there are some visible differences between the two, which include:

 To effectively eliminate both English ivy and Himalayan blackberry, the root systems need to be completely removed.
 Both of these plants can quickly grow back when any traces of roots are left behind.
-At J&C Lawn Care, we come in, remove these invasive plants, and make sure their roots are taken as well.
+At J&C Lawn Care, we come in, remove these invasive plants, and make sure their roots are taken as well to control their reappearance.

 In some cases, this may require us to come back a couple of times to remove all traces of the ivy or blackberry plants from your property.

 Contact us today at (971) 284-2035 to set up a consultation on removing these nuisance plants.
 We can help clean up the invasive plant issue and get your yard looking great again.
-We service residential properties all throughout the areas of Happy Valley, Troutdale, Gresham, and more.
+We service residential properties with ivy and blackberry removal services all throughout the areas of Happy Valley, Troutdale, Gresham, and more.